 Daria nodded.
 “I remember.”

 “I’ve been robbed before, up north.
 You can’t get too worked up about that—north’s always been dangerous, so you gotta accept that going in.
-But these robbers took everything my band had, and they did it in the Ascadian Isles.
+But these robbers took everything the Spiral had, and they did it in the Ascadian Isles.
 That’s supposed to be the nice part of Vvardenfell.”

 “Nice in the sense that the ugly parts are hidden instead of obvious,” she said.